ddev/ddev-solr/README.md

 trusted context and a corresponding collection with the same name will be created if it doesn't exist already.

+> [!NOTE]
-__Note:__ Solr Cloud could be run on multiple nodes.
-Any node has it's own core that holds your data.
-A collection is a set of cores distributed over several nodes.
-If you read some old documentation or the usage instruction of an old PHP application, it might talk about a "core".
-In that case you could simply replace the word "core" with "collection".
-Connecting to a collection on Solr Cloud behaves like connecting to a core on "Solr standalone".
+> Solr Cloud could be run on multiple nodes.
+Any node has it's own core
+> that holds your data.
+A collection is a set of cores distributed over several
+> nodes.
+If you read some old documentation or the usage instruction of an old PHP
+> application, it might talk about a "core".
+In that case you could simply replace
+> the word "core" with "collection".
+Connecting to a collection on Solr Cloud
+> behaves like connecting to a core on "Solr standalone".
-Some documentations or applications talk about an "index".
-That's also just a synonym for a collection.
+> Some documentations or applications talk about an "index".
+That's also just a
+> synonym for a collection.

+> [!NOTE]
-__Note:__ For maximum compatibility with older applications that don't support basic authentication when connecting Solr, reading/searching from and updating documents within an "index" (collection) doesn't require basic authentication using this ddev integration.
-For sure you can use basic authentication but it is not a must.
+> For maximum compatibility with older applications that don't support
+> basic authentication when connecting Solr, reading/searching from and updating
+> documents within an "index" (collection) doesn't require basic authentication
+> using this ddev integration.
+For sure you can use basic authentication but it is
+> not a must.
 Just the admin UI requires it to ensure the "trusted context".

 ## Solr command line client